FAQ's: Your Questions Answered

 If complications occur and a doctor fails to follow protocol, resulting in lifelong injuries aside from brain damage and cerebral palsy may include Erb-Duchenne and Dejerin-Klumpke palsies (brachial plexus injuries), temporary paralysis, fractured collar bones and meconium aspiration syndrome.
 Another major birth complication is oxygen deprivation, which can occur when the umbilical cord gets twisted or compressed.
 Another major cause of birth injury involves mechanical trauma, cases in which the baby is in an abnormal or “breech” birth position or when the baby is too big to normally pass through the birth canal.
 Other minor birth injuries such as bruising and swelling, broken blood vessels in the eyes, and even temporary loss of nerve or muscle function can heal within a few weeks, but damage can be permanent if nerves are actually torn.

 If your child was injured during or before birth as the result of a surgery, medication, or other medical treatment, and you believe the injury may have been the product of medical malpractice, you need an attorney that has experience in dealing with birth injury claims by your side to make sure you receive all the benefits and compensation you are entitled to.
-You need experienced and aggressive attorneys like Dan Newlin & Partners to help you get everything to which you may be entitled.
+You need experienced and aggressive attorneys like Dan Newlin Injury Attorneys to help you get everything to which you may be entitled.
 Call us at (407) 888-8000 for a free consultation and have all your questions answered regarding your injury.